Tim-TechArt/Studio/README.md

 ## Progress

 ### Currently working on:
+* Moving animation BP logic to thread safe instances for optimization
+* Moving animation BP to Linked Anim Layers
 * Animation montage so I can stitch together animations for an attack effect.
-* Moving animation BP stuff to threded instances for optimization

 ### Needs more work
 * Jumping animation is wacked